Chapter Five: Board Policies

 Special Meetings - The chair, or any three members of the board, may call a special meeting at any time after giving twenty-four hours’ notice.
 The agenda and order of business may be different from regular meetings.
 However, the board may take action only on items listed on the agenda.

-Public Meetings -- Executive Sessions.
-Meetings of the board shall be open to the public except in executive sessions.
+Public Meetings and Executive Sessions.
+Board meetings shall be open to the public except when the Board convenes executive sessions.
 Action may be considered and proposed in executive session, but official action shall be taken only in public meeting.

 Minutes - Minutes are a legal record of board meetings.
 At a minimum, they shall contain:

-• receipt of all monitoring data and responses to the data
+• Receipt of monitoring reports and Board responses

 • Open Forum Procedures